MatthijsReyers/SmartBrute/README.md

 SURNAME = 'Simpson'
 ```

-### 1.5 Adding passwords
+### 1.5 Adding and generating passwords
 Now that SmartBrute is properly set up it is time to generate passwords and add them to the list to the outputfile.
 The basis for this is the `add()` method, which takes in an array/list of passwords and adds them to the output file.
-For the first example I will use the `GetAllTrueComb()` function to generate all possible combinations that can be made with the names
+For the first example I will use the `GetAllTrueComb()` function to generate all possible combinations that can be made with the names.
-For the second example I will use the `GetAllTrueComb()` function to generate all possible combinations that can be made with the names
+For the second example I will do the same thing as in the first example but this time  th
 For the third exmaple I will simply Combine the surname with the string 'Guest', keep in mind that the `add()` method takes a array/list of strings so when you want to add only one string you should encase it with brackes (`[]`) to make it an array/list.
 ```
-from smartbrute import *
+from new import *

 SB = SmartBrute('example01.txt')
 SB.setFilter({